opengisch/QField-docs/README.md

 This is the documentation for the QField project

 This work is licensed under a
-[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+[Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa], feel free to use it accordingly and to contribute back your updates via a [pull request](https://github.com/opengisch/QField-docs/pulls).

 [cc-by-sa]: http://creativecommons.org/licenses/by-sa/4.0/
 [cc-by-sa-shield]: https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg